Hgoatly/Discover-Skane/README.md

 - [CompressImage.touler](https://compressimage.toolur.com/) was used to crompress and resize the image files to a more appropriate size for the site, and in order to speed up their load time.
 - [Microsoft-Photos](https://www.microsoft.com/en-gb/p/microsoft-photos/9wzdncrfjbh4?activetab=pivot:overviewtab)(Windows 10 version) was used to crop images for the README.md file.
+- [Microsoft-Excel](https://www.microsoft.com/en-gb/microsoft-365/excel) was used for displaying the manual tests undertaken.

 ### Application Programming Interfaces Used (APIs):